This is one of those topics that inevitably comes up on a regular basis.

 While there are several studies showing that blood flow is increased with massage (to help prove the above theories), most of the methods used to try and prove this theory wasn’t very reliable.
 However, more recent studies have shown that massage has little effect on arterial blood flow.

 There were theories that reported a 50% increase in circulation after a vigorous massage, but later studies (which used somewhat unreliable measurement tools) showed not only smaller increases, but some showed no increase at all.

 So what does this tell us?
-The only real way to increase blood flow is by movement and exercise.
+The only real way to increase blood flow is through movement and exercise.
 As our friend Alice Sanvito stated in a forum not too long ago: “If we mean there is more blood to an area, we run into another problem.
-The circulatory system is a closed loop.
+The circulatory system is a closed-loop.
 There is a relatively fixed amount of blood.
 If more blood is shunted to one area, then there must be less blood somewhere else.”

 The body would not let this happen, so we cannot actually alter circulation to bring more or less to any area of the body, without significant injury, which would result in shock, or blood loss.

 The question came up, “if we don’t increase circulation why does the skin go red!?”

 Great question!, so I had to do some research on that as well.

 We have all seen it in our clinic, we work on a specific area of the body and the skin changes color and gets a little bit pink, or maybe even red.
 Well, there are two possible mechanisms at work here, either the friction created doing, say, an effleurage stroke is irritating the skin, or a change in temperature from touch is the culprit.
 What about the clients you treat where the skin doesn’t change colour?
 Does this mean the massage is having less of an effect on them?

 Well, studies show that skin friction can increase heating which causes hyperemia in the local massaged area.
 But the same thing happens when I put a cold pack on my arm and isn’t cold actually supposed to cause vasodilation and a decrease in circulation?